Veterans Parkway Church of Christ

 Our membership is diverse and we welcome people from all backgrounds.
 By shedding ourselves of physical differences (age, race, social-economic, etc.) and uniting ourselves in the purposes of God, we believe that we can be unified as one.”

-It is inspiring to see how the Wilsons are so exceptionally fruitful as Christians with many irons in the fire.
-Julie worked for years as a nurse but is at the time of this writing, completing her degree in Marriage and Family Counseling at Liberty University.
-She offers counseling services at http://www.stillwaterslife.com/ , while raising their three beautiful children they adopted in 2016 from an orphanage in the Balkan Mountains of Bulgaria.
-You can read about this beautiful story in Wilson’s action-filled, heart-driven book “I Am Lea November”. [https://spiritbuilding.com/products/i-am-lea-november]
+It is inspiring to see how the Adamses are so exceptionally fruitful as Christians with many irons in the fire.
+Julie worked for years as a nurse but is at the time of this writing completing her degree in Marriage and Family Counseling at Liberty University.
+She offers counseling services at stillwaterslife.com, while raising their three beautiful children they adopted in 2016 from an orphanage in the Balkan Mountains of Bulgaria.
+You can read about this lovely story in Wilson’s action-filled, heart-driven book “I Am Lea November” [spiritbuilding.com/products/i-am-lea-november].

-Of course, this most recent “labor of love” adopting three teenagers translates on a practical level into, of course, a lot more taxiing and a lot less book writing --- at least for now.
-Love always comes at great sacrifice --- and many have learned that the level of sacrifice as a result of adoption cannot be predicted and are often, to a degree, unanticipated.
-If you are trying to decide whether or not to adopt, and what it may be like to adopt older children, I believe you will find Wilson’s book on his and Julie’s experience to be a uniquely informative resource, and includes at the end of the book as extensive reading list they have found to be helpful as they navigate doing their best to meet the needs of these children they love.
+This most recent “labor of love” (adopting three teenagers) translates on a practical level into, of course, a lot more taxiing and a lot less book writing — at least for now.
+Love always comes at great sacrifice — and many have learned that the level of sacrifice as a result of adoption cannot be predicted and is often, to a degree, unanticipated.
+If you are trying to decide whether or not to adopt, and what it may be like to adopt older children, I believe you will find Wilson’s book on his and Julie’s experience to be a uniquely informative resource, that includes at the end of the book as extensive reading list which they have found to be helpful as they navigate doing their best to meet the needs of these children they love.

-If you’ve already adopted and, frankly, have members of your family having a rough go of it, the Adams recommend Elk River Treatment Center in Huntsville, AL. “ERTC is a residential treatment program for ages 12-18 specializing in post-adoption and behavioral or attachment issues.”
+If you’ve already adopted and have members of your family having a rough go of it, the Adamses recommend Elk River Treatment Center in Huntsville, Alabama.
+“ERTC is a residential treatment program for ages 12-18 specializing in post-adoption and behavioral or attachment issues.”

-Despite what might be described as “a whirlwind life”, the Wilsons, with very little notice, allowed us to “Moochdock” our RV and spend a few days enjoying their company.
-The congregation was flexible enough that they adjusted the adult class to hear Mark speak regarding the practical lessons he has learned in the course of visiting thus far almost 40 churches of Christ.
+Despite what might be described as “a whirlwind life”, the Adamses, with very little notice, allowed us to “moochdock” our van at their place and spend a few days enjoying their company.
+The congregation was flexible enough that they adjusted the adult class to hear Mark speak regarding the practical lessons he has learned, thus far, in the course of visiting almost 40 churches of Christ.

-The Wilson’s are also a lot of fun.
+The Adamses are also a lot of fun.
 They showed us the quaint downtown of Murfreesboro where we dined and chatted outside.
-Julie cooked us a Bulgarian dinner and for lunch they took us to Mission BBQ where everyone present stands up at noon every day and sings the National Anthem together to honor those who dedicate their lives to protect our lives, liberty, homes and communities.
-(A company, by the way, that puts their money where their mouth is by fundraising more than $10 million dollars to assist those who have assisted Americans).
+Julie cooked us a Bulgarian dinner and for lunch they took us to Mission BBQ where everyone present stands up at noon every day and sings the National Anthem together to honor those who dedicate their lives to protect our lives, liberty, homes, and communities.
+(A company, by the way, that puts their money where their mouth is by fundraising more than 10 million dollars to assist those first responders who serve us Americans).

-My favorite memories of our few days with the Wilsons was the heart to heart conversations Julie and I had as we drove around town, and the night before we parted when we played a lively and hilarious round of “Good Question!” with the whole family.
-What is “Good Question!?” one might ask.
-Good Question is a game we Nomads invented wherein someone picks a number between one and four-hundred fifty, and we read from a list of 450 fabulous questions Mark and I have gathered and saved in our phones.
-Perhaps if we “moochdock” at your house, we’ll get to hear your answers to our sometimes silly, sometimes very deep questions.
-We’d love that.
+My favorite memories of our few days with the Adamses were the heart-to-heart conversations Julie and I had as we drove around town and the night before we departed when we played a lively and hilarious round of “Good Question!” with the whole family, taking turns picking a number between 1 and 450 and answering the numbered question we’d chosen!
+Perhaps if we “moochdock” at your house one day, we’ll get to hear your answers to our sometimes silly, sometimes very deep questions.
+We’d love that!

 Veterans Parkway Church of Christ